MetaBarj0/covertops-cmake-llvm/README.md

 `$PATH` environment variable.
 - `cpp-llvm-coverage.buildTreeDirectory`: The build tree root directory of your cmake project, relative to your workspace directory.
-- `cpp-llvm-coverage.cmakeTargets`: A set of all targets that generate coverage information in the json format.
+- `cpp-llvm-coverage.cmakeTarget`: The target that generates coverage information in json format files.
 Those files may be generated in the build directory specified in the `cpp-llvm-coverage.buildTreeDirectory` settings.
-Each of specified targets must exist.
+The specified target must exist.
 - `cpp-llvm-coverage.coverageInfoFileNamePatterns`: Patterns to use in order to find coverage information files from the build tree root directory.
 At least one file name is expected to be resolved using specified patterns.